top of page

 Coffee break: Why care about this step?

 Tip 5: Dive deeper like a pro.
-If you need more technical details, check out the security frameworks by Wix on their website (with simple explanations) or their privacy notice (with more complex explanations), as well as those of my other service providers.
+If you want more technical details, check out the security frameworks by Wix on their website (with simple explanations) or their privacy notice (with more complex explanations), as well as those of my other service providers.

 Step 7: See where your data is shared and transferred